Menu

 Try to approach applying for an apartment as seriously as you would applying for a job.
 Be organized and prepared, and get references that show off your best character traits.
 Landlords will generally want to see the following kinds of references from their tenants:

-Previous Rental References
+Previous Landlord References

 Obviously, the kind of reference most likely to mitigate a bad credit score is a reference from your previous landlord.
 You’ll want a reference that highlights your rental history and emphasizes things like how you always made your rental payments on time and in full, and how you kept the accommodation well maintained.